-- 2. Preparation: Trustees should come to Board meetings having read the materials prepared and circulated by staff. - 3.
-Education: Trustees should identify areas where they might benefit from additional education and work with staff to find educational opportunities.
-Trustees should fulfill the training expectations outlined in the Trustee Education Policy set forth in Chapter 9 and are encouraged to attend additional educational opportunities as outlined in therein. - 4.
-Representation: Please see Board Communications Policy, Page 24, paragraph (22). - 5.
+- 2. Preparation: Trustees should come to Board meetings having read the materials prepared and circulated by staff. - Education: Trustees should identify areas where they might benefit from additional education and work with staff to find educational opportunities.
+Trustees should fulfill the training expectations outlined in the Trustee Education Policy and are encouraged to attend additional educational opportunities as outlined in therein. - 4.
+Representation: Please see Board Communications Policy. - 5.
 To the extent possible, Trustees are encouraged to come to meetings without having fixed or committed their positions in advance. - 6.
-Independence: Teachers' Retirement System of Oklahoma Trustees and their delegates shall, upon taking office, affirm an oath confirming their independence and their understanding of their fiduciary duties.
+Independence: Trustees and their delegates shall, upon taking office, affirm an oath confirming their independence and their understanding of their fiduciary duties.
 The oath shall read as follows:

-- "I, \\\\\\\\\, do solemnly swear (or affirm) that I will support, obey, and defend the Constitution of the United States and the Constitution of the State of Oklahoma, and that I will not knowingly receive, directly or indirectly, any money or other valuable thing, for the performance or nonperformance of any act or duty pertaining to my office, other than the compensation allowed by law as a member of the Board of Trustees.
-I further swear (or affirm) that I will diligently and honestly administer the affairs of the Board of Trustees and that I will not knowingly violate or willingly permit to be violated any of the provisions of law applicable to the Teachers' Retirement System of Oklahoma to the best of my ability." - 7.
-Trustees shall not attempt to exercise individual authority over the System, investment managers, consultant or any other vendors of the System, except as explicitly set forth in Board policies. - 8.
-Trustees will make individual assessments or evaluations of the Executive Director when such Trustee deems it necessary or in the normal course of evaluations of such individuals. - 9.
+"I, , do solemnly swear (or affirm) that I will support, obey, and defend the

+Constitution of the United States and the Constitution of the State of Oklahoma, and that I will not knowingly receive, directly or indirectly, any money or other valuable thing, for the performance or nonperformance of any act or duty pertaining to my office, other than the compensation allowed by law as a member of the Board of Trustees.
+I further swear (or affirm) that I will diligently and honestly administer the affairs of the Board of Trustees and that I will not knowingly violate or willingly permit to be violated any of the provisions of law applicable to the Teachers' Retirement System of Oklahoma to the best of my ability."

+- 7. Trustees shall not attempt to exercise individual authority over the System, investment managers, consultants, or any other vendors of the System, except as explicitly set forth in Board policies. - 8.
+Trustees will make individual assessments or evaluations of the Executive Director when such Trustee deems it necessary or in the normal course of evaluations. - 9.
 Trustees are not to become involved in operational management of the System, except as requested by the Executive Director or as directed by the Board. - 10.
-Avoidance of Appearance of Nepotism: Even if otherwise permissible under State conflict of interest laws and/or Board policy, Trustees should avoid participating in Teachers' Retirement System matters in which a close relation of the Trustee has a personal, managerial or substantial financial interest.
-A "close relation" is defined as a spouse, mutual financial dependent, significant other or person in an intimate relationship; a child, parent, sibling (including in-laws and step-relations), grandparent or grandchild, niece or nephew, aunt, uncle or cousin.
-A "substantial financial interest" exists if the personal financial effect of the Teachers' Retirement System matter on the close relation would be \$250 or more in a 12-month period and that effect is particular to the close relation as opposed to affecting a much larger group.
-For example, under this policy, a Trustee would not be precluded from participating in a decision to recommend legislation that would increase the percentage amount of a cost-of-living adjustment paid to all retirees even if the Trustees' mother would receive this increase along with all other retirees.
-However, if the Trustees' mother files an appeal that contends that her specific cost-of-living adjustment has been calculated incorrectly by the Teachers' Retirement System, under this policy the Trustee would be precluded from participating in the decision regarding this appeal.
+Avoidance of Appearance of Nepotism: Even if otherwise permissible under State conflict of interest laws and/or Board policy, Trustees should avoid participating in TRS matters in which a close relation of the Trustee has a personal, managerial, or substantial financial interest.
+A "close relation" is defined as a spouse, mutual financial dependent, significant other, or person in an intimate relationship; a child, parent, sibling (including in-laws and step-relations), grandparent or grandchild, niece or nephew, aunt, uncle, or cousin.
+A "substantial financial interest" exists if the personal financial effect of the TRS matter on the close relation would be \$250 or more in a 12-month period and that effect is particular to the close relation as opposed to affecting a much larger group.
+For example, under this policy, a Trustee would not be precluded from participating in a decision to recommend legislation that would increase the percentage amount of a cost-of-living adjustment paid to all retirees even if the Trustee's mother would receive this increase along with all other retirees.
+However, if the Trustee's mother files an appeal contending her specific cost-of-living adjustment has been calculated incorrectly by TRS, the Trustee would be precluded from participating in or voting on the appeal.